javaee/jms-spec/pages/Home.md

 ## JMS 2.1

-[https://jcp.org/en/jsr/detail?id=368 JSR 368] will be the next version of JMS.
+(https://jcp.org/en/jsr/detail?id=368)[JSR 368] will be the next version of JMS.
 For more information see the [https://java.net/projects/jms-spec/pages/JMS21 main JMS 2.1 page].

 ## JMS 2.0 errata